quintel/documentation/modules/merit_order/Storage_planning.markdown

 This is an organic project planning document for the Storage Project in the ETM.

+## Questions

+* What do we do with electricity to gas conversion?
+Does it get fed back into the graph??
+If yes, we have a lot of dependencies! (e.g. capacity of installed converters, green gas, gas prices, etc., etc.)
+* When the user moves the slider of e.g. capacity of batteries, what does he expect?
+  - changing costs? if yes: how are we going to include costs of batteries etc.?

 ## Project Management

 * Management responsible: AW